Everything You Need to Know about Planning a Maldives Guesthouse Stay

 GUIDELINES FOR TOURISTS PRIOR TO ARRIVAL TO THE MALDIVES

-- Tourists must have a confirmed pre-booking and provide emergency contact information.
+- You must have a confirmed pre-booking in an approved tourist facility for the duration of their stay and provide emergency contact information.
+Approved properties listed here.

-- The online health declaration form must also be completed within the 24 hour period prior to arrival in the Maldives.
+- The Traveller Declaration form must also be completed within the 72 hour period prior to arrival in the Maldives.

 - Tourists are encouraged to download the HPA ‘Trace Ekee’ app to assist with contact tracing upon or before arrival.